jellyfin/jellyfin-sdk-kotlin/README.md

 ### Websockets Example

-Once you have an API client instance you can easily connect to the server's websocket using the following command.
+Once you have an ApiClient instance you can easily connect to the server's websocket using the following command.

 ```kotlin
 apiClient.OpenWebSocket()